stevereaver/wl-setup/README.md

 # wl-setup
-Automated setup to WL 12.1 on Solaris 11
+Automated setup of WL 12.1 on Solaris 11